DarkFlippers/unleashed-firmware/ReadMe.md

 If compilation fails, make sure all submodules are all initialized.
 Either clone with `--recursive` or use `git submodule update --init --recursive`.

 # Build on Linux/macOS

+Check out `documentation/fbt.md` for details on building and flashing firmware.

 ## macOS Prerequisites